vuejs/docs/src/guide/testing.md

 #### Optimal compatibility with the Vue ecosystem

 It should be no surprise that one of the first criteria is that a component testing library should have is being as compatible with the Vue ecosystem as possible.
-While this may seem comprehensive, some key integration areas to keep in mind include single file components (SFCs), Vuex, Vue Router and any other Vue specific plugins that your application relies on.
+While this may seem comprehensive, some key integration areas to keep in mind include single file components (SFCs), Vuex, Vue Router, and any other Vue specific plugins that your application relies on.

 #### First-class error reporting